 Jeremiah Baughman purchased a farm in Pioneer Township south of Mechanicsville after he arrived in Cedar County from Pennsylvania in 1856, where he remained until his death in 1901.
 He built what is now known as the “Baughman/Shrope house” during this time as well as the house known as the “Robinson Barn”.
 To this day you can see “Jeremiah Baughman, 1880” inscribed in pencil on the wall of the oats bin in the Robinson barn.
 In 1904 James Shrope, Jr. purchased the 200 acre farm.
 His father, James Shrope, Sr. migrated to Cedar County from Pennsylvania in 1855.
 In 1906 the Baughman/Shrope house was moved a few feet to make room for the “Big House”.
 Since this time the Shrope family has used the Baughman/Shrope house for storage.
 These two families who have called this farm home have left a legacy that enriches our community to this day.
 Descendants include those with the names: Rate, Shrope, McNee, Kramer, Johnson, Pickert, Davidson, Tonne, Miller, Coon, Robinson, Albaugh, and Zerbe.

-The farm on which Little House stands is now owned by one of those descendants Adam and Susan Robinson who have given Little House to the Cedar County Historical Society for our Prairie Village.
-The addition of Little House and its smokehouse would enrich the Prairie Village by adding another layer of our historical past.
+The farm on which the Baughman/Shrope house stood is now owned by one of those descendants Adam and Susan Robinson who have given the Baughman/Shrope house to the Cedar County Historical Society for our Prairie Village.
+The addition of the Baughman/Shrope house and its smokehouse have enriched the Prairie Village by adding another layer of our historical past.